RestAuth/RestAuthCommon/doc/content_handlers.rst

 Custom handlers
 ---------------

-To implement your own content handler, simply subclass :py:class:`Contenthandler`.
+To implement your own content handler, simply subclass :py:class:`~.ContentHandler`.
 Note that serialization should be agnostic of input types, deserialization should return the same type regardless of the type: In Python 2 all strings should be ``unicode`` (and not ``str``) objects, in Python3 all strings should be ``str`` (and not ``byte``) objects, this includes elements of lists